-Blades may be adjusted for cutting height by using the four 1/4" spacers found on the blade spindle bolts (factory setting is two above and two below).
-This allows a 1" range in 1/4" increments of cutting height in any axle position.
+Blades may be adjusted for cutting height by using the four 1/4" (6.4 mm) spacers found on the blade spindle bolts (factory setting is two above and two below).
+This allows a 1" (2.5 cm) range in 1/4" (6.4 mm)increments of cutting height in any axle position.
 The same number of blade spacers must be used on all blades to achieve a level cut (two above and two below, one above and three below, etc.).